Service Line Coverage: Protect Your Water & Sewer Lines

 How Much Does a Broken Service Line Cost to Repair?

-The financial risk is real.
-Repair costs vary widely based on the type of line, depth, length, and repair method — but they're rarely cheap once excavation is involved.
-Here's a realistic breakdown of what homeowners face:
+The financial risk is real, and 2026 repair costs have only climbed.
+Repair costs vary widely based on the type of line, depth, length, and repair method, but they're rarely cheap once excavation is involved.
+Here's a realistic breakdown of what homeowners face today:

 Water Service Line Repair Costs